-1) Name of the issuer and its predecessors (if any)
+1) Name and address(es) of the issuer and its predecessors (if any)

-In answering this item, please also provide any names used by predecessor entities and the dates of the name changes.
+In answering this item, provide the current name of the issuer any names used by predecessor entities, along with the dates of the name changes.

-The current name of the issuer is Amfil Technologies Inc. (Formerly Technical Ventures Inc. until October 14th 2009)
+The current name of the issuer is Amfil Technologies, Inc. (Formerly Technical Ventures Inc. until October 14, 2009)

-Date and state (or jurisdiction) of incorporation (also describe any changes to incorporation since inception, if applicable) Please also include the issuer's current standing in its state of incorporation (e.g. active, default, inactive):
+The state of incorporation or registration of the issuer and of each of its predecessors (if any) during the past five years; Please also include the issuer's current standing in its state of incorporation (e.g. active, default, inactive):